Léandre Tawamba: Serbia

 In November 2016, Tawamba moved to Serbia and signed a three-year contract with Partizan.
 He scored his first goal for the club in a 3–0 home league win over Metalac Gornji Milanovac on 8 March 2017.
 In his first Belgrade derby, Tawamba scored the team's second goal in an eventual 3–1 away win over Red Star Belgrade on 18 April.
 He eventually finished the season collecting the double.

 On 22 July 2017, Tawamba scored a brace in the league's opener versus Mačva Šabac, as Partizan won the game 6–1.
 He also netted the opening goal in a 1–3 loss to Olympiacos in the first leg of the 2017–18 UEFA Champions League third qualifying round on 25 July.
 In the return leg of the 2017–18 UEFA Europa League play-off round, Tawamba scored the opener in a 4–0 away win against Videoton on 24 August, thus helping Partizan progress to the group stage.
 He subsequently found the back of the net in a 2–3 home loss to Dynamo Kyiv in Group B on 28 September.
 In the fourth game of the group stage, on 2 November, Tawamba scored a goal to give his team a 2–0 home win over Skënderbeu Korçë.
 He also scored the opener in a 2–1 home win over Young Boys, on 23 November, as Partizan advanced to the knockout stage after 13 years.
 With 19 goals in 51 appearances across all competitions, Tawamba finished the season as the team's top scorer, helping them win the 2017–18 Serbian Cup.

 Saudi Arabia

 In July 2018, Tawamba was transferred to Saudi club Al-Taawoun for a fee of €1.4 million.
 He was the team's top scorer in the 2018–19 season with 27 goals across all competitions.

+On 31 August 2023, Tawamba joined Al-Okhdood on a free transfer.

+On 28 August 2024, Tawamba joined Al-Tai on a free transfer.

 International career

 Tawamba was named in Cameroon's preliminary squad for the 2009 FIFA U-20 World Cup, but was later dropped from the final 21-man squad.
 He was also called up to the Cameroon U23 team in preparation for the 2011 All-Africa Games.

-In March 2018, Tawamba received his first call-up to the Cameroon national team for a friendly against Kuwait, playing the full 90 minutes and receiving a yellow card in a 3–1 away victory.
+In March 2018, Tawamba received his first call-up to the Cameroon national team for a friendly against Kuwait.
+He played the full 90 minutes in that match, receiving a yellow card in their 3–1 away victory.